gintrona/SpinorClass/README.md

 ----------------

-If you've stumbled upon this project,  you probably know what a spinor is and you're already dealing with them.
-So let me just specify what I took into account to implement the class.

 <ul>
-<li>A spinor is used to describe the state of an electron (or another particle bearing a spin)
-and its components are complex numbers (or complex functions).
+<li>A spinor is an element of a vector space used to describe the state of an electron (or any another particle having a spin) and its components are complex numbers (or complex functions).
 </li>

 <li>
-A physical operator affecting the spin can modify the spinor, so the class spinor implements the three S operators: applying the operator on a spinor returns another modified spinor.
+Accordingly, a physical operator affecting the spin can modify the spinor, so the class spinor implements the three S operators: applying the operator on a spinor returns another modified spinor.
 </li>

 <li>
-It's also possible to get the norm of a spinor, and the operations TATATATTA are also implemented (overloaded) to        deal with spinor.
+Several operations are implemented (norm of a spinor, cout, addition...).
 </li>

 </ul>
 <b>
-A spinor class based on GSL.
+The spinor class is based on GSL.
 </b>

 Using the class